 This mechanic allows the Doctors’ decks to have two main commanders.
 As we’ve said, it’s a different take on the partner mechanic.
 The mechanic appears on all companions, and reads: “You can have two commanders, if the other commander is a Doctor.”

 All the doctors are two-colored, and the companions are mono-colored.
 When you use both as your commanders, you get the commander identity of three colors.
 For example, in the Blast From the Past deck, The Fourth Doctor is blue-green, and companion Sarah Jane Smith is white.
 When you combine them, you get the Bant (white-blue-green) color combination.

 Each deck has multiple companions and doctors, and you can mix and match them in any way you like.
 You could take a Doctor from this deck, and a companion from another, and potentially get some nice interactions, or different color combinations.

-- Theme: unknown
+- Theme: Time counters, suspend